darrenks/nibbles/docs/tutorial_tour.md

 If `~` precedes the function it means it will be describing an initial value and that value is a tuple.

-If the list you are folding on is of a tuple, then `~` just means set initial value (and you would need another `~` to make that initial value a tuple).
-This is a bit annoying to have two conventions depending on the type of list, so that may change in the future.

 ### Special Folds / Scans
 See the foldop table at the bottom of the $QuickRef for all supported ops.
 Note that if using `>` or `<` it will take an additional expression and do a max/min by that function.